-Don’t let the size of Rwanda fool you — only slightly larger than the state of Vermont, it packs a punch with a remarkable variety of landscapes, diversity of wildlife, and rich, modern culture.
-And on this Special Departure itinerary, we explore all three in equal measure.
+Don’t let the size of Rwanda fool you — only slightly larger than our home state of Vermont, it packs a punch with a remarkable variety of landscapes, diversity of wildlife, and rich, modern culture.
+And on this exciting Rwanda safari tour, we explore all three in equal measure.

 Perhaps best known for the endangered mountain gorillas found on the jungle-clad slopes of the Virunga Mountains, coming this close! to the largest primates on earth and witnessing their natural behaviors in their protected habitat will perhaps be the most unforgettable experience of your life.
 Yet, this beautiful country offers much more for travelers who seek to venture away from the more famous safari destinations and journey to a lesser-known place.
 Akagera National Park is referred to by safari insiders as one of Africa’s prettiest, and serious conservation efforts in the past 20 years have resulted in a natural wonderland that is home to all of the “Big Five” — rhino, lion, elephant, leopard, and buffalo — and many other iconic species.